 3. Third phase is the coverage gap or “Donut Hole”.
-Once drug payments you’ve paid plus the insurance companies payments throughout the year equal $3,820 you pay a coinsurance for the drug, 25% for generics and 37% for brand name
+Once the total costs on your prescriptions, what you’ve paid plus what the insurance companies has paid throughout the year equals $4,020 you pay a coinsurance for each prescription of 25%.

 It is important to note that Part D Medicare drug coverage have a monthly premium unless you qualify for extra help through either the state of New Jersey or the federal government.
 We have more information on the New Jersey PAAD and Senior Gold program here.
 There are also copays with most medications, and you may need to meet a yearly deductible.
 You cannot enroll in Part D exclusively; you must also be enrolled in Medicare Part A or B.

 Before enrolling, there are a few things patients should know about Part D coverage:

 - Each plan has preferred and standard pharmacies and you will typically pay a lower cost at a preferred pharmacy.

 - It works with other types of insurance.
 You can still enroll in Part D if you have Medicaid, private insurance, COBRA, a Medigap policy, or other type of insurance.

 - Not all medications are covered, and some require prior authorization.

 - You may have to participate in step therapy, which means utilizing a lower-cost drug first that is meant to treat the same illness.